-- 1. Do you have some ability in the type of subject? - 2.
-Do you enjoy that field of study? - 3.
-How does it relate to your career intentions? - 4.
+- 1. Do you think you would enjoy learning about the topics in this subject? - 2.
+Do you think you will be able to handle the academic demands of this subject? (if you are not sure, ask your teacher) - 3.
+Will this subject help you towards your future pathways? - 4.
 Do you want to gain a taste of Year 11 and discover how much study and homework is involved in VCE/VET?